Edmonton Oilers: Edmonton Oilers Hall of Fame

-Hall of Fame honorees
+Hockey Hall of Fame honourees

-The Oilers are affiliated with a number of inductees in the Hockey Hall of Fame.
+The Oilers are affiliated with several inductees in the Hockey Hall of Fame.

-Eleven Oilers players have been inducted into the Hockey Hall of Fame.
+Twelve Oilers players have been inducted into the Hockey Hall of Fame.
 Jacques Plante, who briefly played for the Oilers in the WHA was inducted in 1978.
-Regarded as one of the greatest goalies of all time Plante led the Montreal Canadiens to six Stanley cups through the 1950s and early 1960s.
+Regarded as one of the greatest goalies of all time, Plante led the Montreal Canadiens to six Stanley Cups through the 1950s and early 1960s.
 Norm Ullman, who played for the Oilers in the WHA was inducted in 1982.
-Ullman played twenty years for the Detroit Red Wings and Toronto Maple Leafs putting up 1,229 points.
+Ullman played 20 years for the Detroit Red Wings and Toronto Maple Leafs putting up 1,229 points.
 Ullman is among the top scoring forwards ever to play in the NHL.
-Wayne Gretzky was immediately inducted into the Hockey Hall of Fame in 1999 after retiring the same year.
-Gretzky who played ten seasons with the Oilers, led them to four Stanley cups consecutively throughout the Mid 1980s.
-Known as "The Great One", Gretzky is considered the greatest hockey player ever and holds the NHL record with most goals, assists, and points.
+Wayne Gretzky was immediately inducted into the Hockey Hall of Fame in 1999, after retiring the same year.
+Gretzky played 10 seasons with the Oilers and captained them to their first four Stanley Cup championships.
+Known as "The Great One", Gretzky is considered the greatest hockey player ever and holds the NHL record with most assists and points.
 In 2001, Jari Kurri became the first Finnish player to be inducted into the Hockey Hall of Fame.
-After being selected by the Oilers in the 1980 NHL draft Kurri played ten seasons with the Oilers alongside Gretzky and Messier.
-Grant Fuhr who was present during the "dynasty era" as the main starting goalie for the Oilers was inducted in 2003.
-Paul Coffey (inducted in 2004) and Glenn Anderson (inducted in 2008) where the final Oilers players to be inducted in the 2000s.
-Adam Oates was inducted into the Hockey Hall of fame in 2012.
-Oates played sixty games with the Oilers after signing a one year contract in 2003.
+An Oilers selection from the 1980 NHL entry draft, Kurri played 10 seasons with the Oilers, winning all five of their Stanley Cups.
+Goaltender Grant Fuhr, who was present during the "dynasty era" was inducted in 2003.
+In 2004, Paul Coffey was inducted into the Hockey Hall of Fame in his first year of eligibility.
+Mark Messier was inducted in 2007, also in his first year of eligibility.
+Messier is often considered the Greatest Leader in professional sports and is to date, the only person in NHL history to ever captain two different Stanley Cup championship-winning teams, as a member of both the 1990 Edmonton Oilers and the 1994 New York Rangers.
+In 2008, Glenn Anderson became the final Oilers player to be inducted into the Hockey Hall of Fame during the 2000s.
+Adam Oates was inducted into the Hockey Hall of Fame in 2012.
+Oates played 60 games with the Oilers after signing a one-year contract in 2003.
 Considered an elite playmaker, Oates totaled 1,079 assists which at the time of his retirement made him the fifth most assisted player in NHL history.
-Chris Pronger who played defence for the Oilers was inducted in 2015.
-Pronger helped lead the Oilers to their 2006 Stanley cup run.
-The most recent inductee who played for the Oilers is Kevin Lowe.
+Chris Pronger, who played defence for the Oilers was inducted in 2015.
+Pronger helped lead the Oilers to their 2006 Stanley Cup run.
+Kevin Lowe was inducted in 2020.
 Lowe played with the Oilers from 1979 to 1992 and from 1996 to 1998.
-After retiring Lowe became head coach of the Oilers and soon after became their general manager.
+After retiring, Lowe became head coach of the Oilers and soon after became their general manager.
+The most recent inductee who played for the Oilers is Duncan Keith in 2025, who played defence during the 2021–22 season.